Clear Brook Counseling Professionals

 Valerie Stubbs, LMFT, PhD | Ankeny Lead

 I have been counseling since 2006 and have advanced training in trauma recovery.
-I served on the Mobile Crisis unit supporting the Des Moines Police Department and surrounding communities in high-intensity mental health situations, and I worked in forensic mental health and corrections doing assessment and analysis for five years.
-I am a Clinical Fellow of the American Association for Marriage and Family Therapy and a Certified Clinical Trauma Professional (CCTP).
-I have additional education in EMDR and neuroscience-based interventions (including EEG, CES, and sensory-based retraining approaches), and I have completed neuroscience coursework through Johns Hopkins University.
-My book, “PTSD and Trauma-Informed Mindfulness Scripts,” was published in 2021.
+My background includes service on a Mobile Crisis unit supporting the Des Moines Police Department and surrounding communities, as well as five years in forensic mental health and corrections conducting assessment and analysis.
+I am a Clinical Fellow of the American Association for Marriage and Family Therapy and a Certified Clinical Trauma Professional.
+Additional training includes EMDR and neuroscience-informed interventions, with coursework in neuroscience through Johns Hopkins University.
+My book, PTSD and Trauma-Informed Mindfulness Scripts, was published in 2021.

 Contact Information